heisenberglit/AirdropSol/README.md

 - calculate_per_wallet_drop - Calculate the number which each wallet will get generally its  (ROYALTY_WALLET_BALANCE / No. Of Items) In SOL
 - verify_balance - Just for verification
 - send_sol - To airdrop users SOL based on NFTs they have.
 Enter the price in this command which we got from calculate_per_wallet_drop.
+- send_spl - To airdrop users the SPL Token

 ## Commands